aspendigital/oc-lookfeel-plugin/README.md

 This plugin modifies the following functionality in the OctoberCMS core.

-####JS TreeView scroll on drag

-On backend pages that makes use of the TreeView plugin (Pages, Sitemap), this plugin will add JavaScript to scroll the list during element dragging.

-This has been submitted in a [pull request](https://github.com/octobercms/october/pull/2277) and should be removed from the plugin once the functionality exists in some form in core.

 ###Pages Plugin

 This plugin adds the following functionality to the Pages plugin, generally by setting configuration variables on theme layouts.